 capitalism and its ultimate end.
 The coming crisis of capitalism that

-Marx predicted is rooted in his analyses of the capitalism of his day,
+Marx predicted is rooted in his analyses of the capital

 With this centralization and enlargements other developments take place